Corvus4n6/wiper/README.md

                         add media inventory number to record
 ```

-Default wipe pattern is write 0xFF, read verify, write 0x00, read verify.
+Default 'full' wipe pattern is write 0xFF, read verify, write 0x00, read verify.

-The --smart option reads each block of data to determine if wiping is required or if the block is already forensically sterile and full of 0x00 or null-bytes.
+The 'smart' option reads each block of data to determine if wiping is required or if the block is already forensically sterile and full of 0x00 or null-bytes.
 This option is intended for use with flash-based media such as SSDs where regular overwriting of blocks will shorten the media lifetime.

+This program was developed to be consistent with NIST SP 800-88 R1 Guidelines for Media Sanitization "Clear" method for attached storage where a single pass with a fixed data value to the target media is sufficient to render the original data unreadable, even under laboratory conditions.
+The 'smart' and 'zero' options will overwrite data with zeros or null (hex 0x00) values.
+The 'full' double-wipe and verification method is the default to confirm all sectors of the drive are writeable, readable, and do not have any 'stuck' bits.